D1.1 Identify situations involving one-variable data and situations involving two-variable data, and explain when each type of data is needed.

 Knowledge: Two-Variable Data Set

 Two-variable data refers to two data sets from the same sample or population that can be either qualitative or quantitative.
-Situations involve representing and analysing the data based on two variables to answer questions like “Is there a relationship between a person’s height and the length of their arm span?”
+Situations involve representing and analyzing the data based on two variables to answer questions like “Is there a relationship between a person’s height and the length of their arm span?”

 Source: The Ontario Curriculum.
 Mathematics, Grade 1-8 Ministry of Education, 2020